GenderDysphoria/GenderDysphoria.fyi/public/en/what-is-gender.md

 Gender, however, is a lot more... esoteric.
 There are a lot of different ways in which people have attempted to illustrate the gender spectrum, but none have quite thoroughly captured it because the spectrum is itself a very abstract concept.

+It is important to note that while spectrum-based models are useful for many people, they do not describe all lived experiences of gender.
+Some people experience their gender as a position between male and female, some experience it as a mixture of the two, and others experience gender in ways that do not meaningfully reference the male/female binary at all.

+For these people, gender may be better understood as multidimensional, non-linear, or relational rather than as a single axis.
+No single diagram or metaphor fully captures the breadth of human gender experience.

 {!{
 <div class="">
   <div class="card">